 We provide our executive officers with a level of assured cash compensation in the form of a base salary that reflects their scope of responsibility and organizational impact, as well as individual performance.
 In setting salaries for our executive officers, the Compensation Committee reviews independently prepared surveys of biotechnology industry compensation as well as other available information on base salaries of executive officers in comparable positions in the most current peer group analysis available to the committee.
 Comparative factors considered include, but are not limited to, the number of a company's employees, a company's annual operating expense, a company's market capitalization, and the stage of development of a company's products.
-For fiscal year 2014, the committee utilized the collected data contained in the competitive assessment prepared by Towers Watson described above.
+For fiscal year 2016, the committee utilized the collected data contained in the competitive review of executive compensation prepared by Towers Watson described above.

 The committee uses the collected data as well as the managerial experience of the members of the committee to set salaries.
 As described above, our compensation philosophy allows the committee to take into account, for both current and new executive officers, recent individual performance (evaluated, in the case of the CEO, by all of the non-management directors on our Board), breadth of experience, length of service, alignment with the market median, the anticipated level of difficulty in replacing an executive with someone of comparable experience and skill, and the compensation levels required to attract qualified new hires.
-In setting base salaries for our executive officers (other than the CEO), the Compensation Committee also considers the recommendation of the CEO based on the CEO's evaluation of their respective individual performance.
-Based on the foregoing considerations, the committee increased base salaries for the named executive officers for fiscal year 2014 by 10%, in the case of our CEO, and between 2.5% and 3.5% for the other named executive officers, all as described below.
+In setting base salaries for our executive officers (other than the CEO), the Compensation Committee also considers the recommendation of the CEO based on the CEO's evaluation of their respective individual performance and promotion increases.
+Based on the foregoing considerations, the committee increased base salary of our CEO for fiscal year 2016 by 9.4%, and increased the base salaries for the other named executive officers for fiscal year 2016 between 3% and 8.4%, all as described below.